Joyce Johnson (author): Fiction

 Apart from memoirs and autobiographies, Joyce Johnson also wrote fiction novels.
 Her writing debut in 1962, Come and Join the Dance is a fiction written a year earlier before her encounter with Kerouac.
 The storyline wraps up in the hustle and chaos of the Beat movement in 1955, where it highlights the story of a rebellious young female college student who possesses the qualities most Beat men have- to be adventurous, carefree and sexually active.
 Despite it challenges the orthodox femininity ideas of that time, Johnson affirms that she wrote based on real situations that the women she knew were living life, far from conforming to their gender expectations.
 In an interview with Nancy Grace in May 1999, Johnson admitted that Andre Gide's The Counterfeiters has been a great influence for her to write that kind of story.
 She deemed to be constantly worried about writing it at the beginning.
 Oh, I wrote that novel with so much uncertainty I could hardly believe I was actually writing one.
 I was so scared.
 And also, I was quite nervous.
 I was quite aware that I was writing about things that a nice, young lady should not write about.
 If you wrote about those things people would think you had experienced them yourself — that my parents would read it and be shocked.
 And various people did read it and were shocked.
 Reviewers were shocked!Sixteen years later, Johnson produced her second fiction novel in 1978, Bad Connections and further wrote another fiction title, In the Night Cafe (1987).
 Both novels capture the bohemian culture in the 1960s with more highlights on the emotions of the female characters in facing struggles as Beat women.
 According to Johnson in the same interview, she considered In the Night Cafe as her best book and stated how reading Henry James's novels has influenced her to write fiction.

 Influences

 Jack Kerouac

-Jack Kerouac and Joyce Johnsons dated.
-They exchanged love letters.
-These are the only facts about their relationship.
+Johnson's relationship with novelist Jack Kerouac helped shape her identity as a writer as he supported her in her early writing career.
+Her writing style is displayed through the love letters written while she was with Kerouac that were later published in her book Door Wide Open: A Beat Love Affair in Letters.